-A barcode, consists of a series of parallel black and white bar with spaces of varying width, is a representative of data in a visual, machine-readable form.
-Today, barcode is mostly used in losed distribution chains, for the administration of logistics processes.
+A barcode consists of a series of parallel black and white bar with spaces of varying width, which is a representative of data in a visual, machine-readable form.
+Today, barcodes are mostly used in closed distribution chains, for the administration of logistics processes.

 The first barcode was invented by Norman J Woodland in year 1948.
-He was inspired by the dots and dashes of Morse code to come up with a similar method to simplifying inventory management and customer check-out.
+He was inspired by the dots and dashes of Morse code and came up with a similar method to simplify inventory management and customer check-outs.
 Later, Norman J Woodland filed a patent for this solution with his partner, Bernard Silver in the year of 1952.

-1D barcodes, also known as linear codes are commonly used on consumer goods which can store product’s information, using variable-width lines and spaces to encode data.
+1. 1D Barcode1D barcodes, better known as linear codes, are commonly used on consumer goods to store product information using variable-width lines and spaces to encode data.
 1D barcodes can be scanned by camera-based imaging scanners or laser scanners.

-2D barcodes, the next phase in barcode technology.
-It uses patterns of square, dots and shapes to encrypt information.
-Due to data can be encoded vertically and horizontally, 2D barcodes can store more information than 1D barcode like images, product descriptions and website addresses.
+2. 2D Barcode2D barcodes are the next phase in barcode technology.
+It uses patterns of squares, dots and shapes to encrypt information.
+As these datas can be encoded vertically and horizontally, 2D barcodes are able to store more information than 1D barcodes, like images, product descriptions and website addresses.
 2D barcodes can be scanned by camera-based imaging scanners.

-Barcode eliminate human errors and provide a much more accurate and reliable data.
+1. Improve AccuracyBarcodes eliminate human errors and provides more accurate and reliable data.

-A barcode reader is a device that captures and decodes the information contained by a barcode then transmitted the data to a computer, and showing instant output of accurate information, and help to streamline any operations.
+A barcode reader is a device that captures and decodes information contained by a barcode before transmitting the data to a computer, which in turn, shows instant output of accurate information to help streamline any operations.

 There are two types of barcode readers: laser scanner and camera-based imaging scanner.

-Today, barcode is not only the universal symbol of a purchasable product, it also can be used for logistics tracking and tracing, identify patients in hospitals, validate prescriptions for patients, exchange contact information, automate manufacturing processes and much, much more.
+Barcodes are not only the universal symbol for purchasable products, but are also used to track and trace logistics, identify patients in hospitals, validate prescriptions for patients, exchange contact information, automate manufacturing processes and much more.

-Barcodes are not only simple, but the best and effective way to store data which help businesses to get a fast and accurate item verification or full traceability of inventory status.
-With the right barcode inventory system, your business and work will definitely stay efficient, organized and error-free.
+Barcodes are simplistic, thus, using them is the best and most effective way for businesses to store data and receive fast and accurate item verifications or full traceability of inventory status.
+With the right barcode inventory system, your business and work will most definitely stay efficient, organized and error-free.